-Financial Projections: The Cash Flow Pro Forma (Attachment 9) provides detailed cash flows, balance sheet, and income statement and uses the following assumptions:
+Financial Projections: The Cash Flow Pro Forma (Attachment 10) provides detailed cash flows, balance sheet, and income statement and uses the following assumptions:

-- Reserve Account: The CECSF grant proceeds will be deposited into a reserve account in accordance with program requirements, to be used as direct credit enhancement for loans to charter schools for acquisition, renovation, or new construction of facilities, and for eligible administrative and program expenses. - Timing: The projections assume that the Charter School Facilities Fund will provide credit enhancement for 21 loans over the first five years.
+- Reserve Account: The CECSF grant proceeds will be deposited into a reserve account in accordance with program requirements, to be used as direct credit enhancement for loans to charter schools for acquisition, renovation, or new construction of facilities, and for eligible administrative and program expenses. - Timing: The projections assume that the Charter School Facilities Fund will provide credit enhancement for 8 loans over five years.
 This level of lending is consistent with HOPE's historical use of credit enhancement for charter school facilities and reasonable considering that HOPE intends to continue utilizing its previous ED award and add activity related to this new award.
-The requested funds will be fully utilized by the end of Year 4, at which time the fund will begin to recycle.
-After Year 4,

-HOPE will be able to provide credit enhancement in an amount greater than the cash in the fund, further expanding its impact.
+The requested funds will be fully utilized by the end of Year 5, at which time the fund will begin to recycle.
+After Year 5, HOPE will be able to provide credit enhancement in an amount greater than the cash in the fund, further expanding its impact. - Guarantees: The average credit enhancement will vary based on the different types of loans.
+For the NMTC financing proposed, the pro forma assumes an average credit enhancement of 15%.
+For the smaller leasehold improvement and mortgage loans, the pro forma assumes a credit enhancement averaging 90% and 85% respectively.
+This level of credit enhancement is needed for non-NMTC loans given the challenges that charter schools in our region face securing private financing.
+The increase to 85% will be possible because of HOPE's history and strong portfolio, allowing it to extend credit enhancement beyond a 1:1 ratio of cash collateral in the fund.